 PhD AT A GLANCE:

 - Min.
-3 years in residence at SFU
+1.5 years enrolment requirement at SFU

 - Comprehensive Exam, Doctoral Research Proposal, and Doctoral Thesis required